Skip to content

 Jason Stolz CLTC, CRPC

-Whether you operate a boutique practice, a multi-partner firm, or a growing regional operation, selecting the right structure—fully insured, level-funded, or self-funded—can significantly affect both annual premiums and long-term benefit sustainability.
-Many firms begin by reviewing traditional group medical insurance before exploring more advanced plan designs.
+Whether you operate a boutique practice, a multi-partner firm, or a growing regional operation, selecting the right structure—fully insured, level-funded, or self-funded—can significantly affect both annual premiums and long-term sustainability.
+Many firms begin by reviewing the fundamentals of group medical insurance, then refine the decision by focusing on partner eligibility, contribution strategy, and renewal behavior.

 Why Law Firms Need a Specialized Group Health Strategy

-Many legal practices outgrow fully insured plans quickly as premiums rise each year without regard to claims experience.
-This is why firms increasingly explore alternatives such as self-funded group health insurance or hybrid models that provide greater transparency and control.
+Many legal practices also outgrow fully insured plans quickly as premiums rise without clear explanations, especially if the carrier is pricing conservatively to protect against perceived risk.
+This is why firms increasingly explore alternatives such as self-funded group health insurance or level-funded structures that can improve transparency and control.

 Fully Insured Plans for Law Firms